 - Step 4: Finally, the price elasticity of demand is calculated by dividing the expression in Step 2 by expression in Step 3 as shown below.

 Let us take the simple example of gasoline.
 Now let us assume that a surged of 60% in gasoline price resulted in a decline in the purchase of gasoline by 15%.
 Using the above-mentioned formula the calculation of price elasticity of demand can be done as:

-- Price Elasticity of Demand Formula= -15% ÷ 60%
+- Price Elasticity of Demand = -15% ÷ 60%

-- Price Elasticity of Demand Formula= -1/4 or -0.25
+- Price Elasticity of Demand = -1/4 or -0.25

-Let us assume that there is a company which supplies vending machines.
+Let us assume that there is a company that supplies vending machines.
 At present, the vending machines sell soft drinks at $3.50 per bottle.
 Now at this price, consumers buy 4,000 bottles per week.
 In order to increase sales, it has been decided to decrease the price to $2.50 which will increase sales to 5,000 bottles.
 Now, the calculation of price elasticity of demand can be done as below:

 Given, Q0 = 4,000 bottles, Q1 = 5,000 bottles, P0 = $3.50 and P1 = $2.50

-- Price Elasticity of Demand Formula= (5,000 – 4,000) / (5,000 + 4,000) ÷ ($2.50 – $3.50) / ($2.50 + $3.50)
+- Price Elasticity of Demand = (5,000 – 4,000) / (5,000 + 4,000) ÷ ($2.50 – $3.50) / ($2.50 + $3.50)